Isaiahfeldt/Chestnut/README.md

 # Chestnut

-Chestnut is a friendly Minecraft plugin that watches specific blocks and sends Discord messages when something happens to them.
+Chestnut is a Minecraft plugin that watches specific blocks and sends Discord messages when something happens to them.
 Use it to keep an eye on mailboxes, doors, torches and more.